DattaHub/DattaHub/README.md

 -->

-My name is Jyotishka Datta.
-I am an Assistant Professor of Statistics in the Department of Statistics at Virginia Tech (Virginia Polytechnic Institute and State University).

-My research interest spans Bayesian methodology and theory for structured, often high-dimensional data.
-I have contributed to the areas of global-local priors, multiple testing, shrinkage estimation, sparse signal recovery, nonparametric Bayes, bioinformatics, and default Bayes.
-Recent applications include next-gen sequencing studies, auditory neuroscience, ecology and crime forecasting.
+Jyotishka Datta is an Associate Professor of Statistics at Virginia Tech, where he previously served as an Assistant Professor.
+From 2016 to 2020, he was an Assistant Professor in the Department of Mathematical Sciences at the University of Arkansas, Fayetteville.
+His research focuses on Bayesian methodology and theory for structured high-dimensional data, including shrinkage estimation, sparse signal recovery, graphical modeling, and nonparametric Bayes.
+His work spans applications in astronomy, cancer genomics, neuroscience, ecology, and crime forecasting.
+He received the NSF CAREER Award in 2025 and the Dayanand Naik Award from the Virginia Chapter of the American Statistical Association in 2023.

  My Google Scholar Profile: [http://bit.ly/1OTdd9h](http://bit.ly/1OTdd9h), and my Github repo: [https://github.com/dattahub](https://github.com/dattahub).